slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"One’s only rival is one’s own potentialities.
 One’s only failure is failing to live up to one’s own possibilities.
 In this sense, every man can be a king, and must therefore be treated like a king."  -- Abraham Maslow*
 > *"The less talent they have, the more pride, vanity and arrogance they have.
 All these fools, however, find other fools who applaud them."  -- Desiderius Erasmus*
 > *"The problem isn't that Johnny can't read.
 The problem isn't even that Johnny can't think.
 The problem is that Johnny doesn't know what thinking is; he confuses it with feeling."  -- Thomas Sowell*
+> *"It is usually futile to try to talk facts and analysis to people who are enjoying a sense of moral superiority in their ignorance."  -- Thomas Sowell*
 > *"What the herd hates most is the one who thinks differently; it is not so much the opinion itself, but the audacity of wanting to think for themselves, something that they do not know how to do."  -- Arthur Schopenhauer (1788-1860)*
 + paulg@x -- Prediction: Most of the participants in the worst woke excesses of the 2010s will forget they were participants.
 Not because they’re deliberately lying, but because when people join mobs they’re not themselves, and such things are easy to forget.